 The Most Famous Chicago Skyscrapers

-Chicago is home to some of the tallest buildings in the country, and that’s partly thanks to the famous fire that destroyed much of central Chicago and the near north side in 1871.
-Resources poured into the city as it began to rebuild, creating a unique opportunity for building many iconic chicago skyscrapers, and ushering in the steel-frame “skyscraper era.”
+Look at other US cities with skyscrapers, and you’ll see that Chicago is home to some of the tallest buildings in the country, partly thanks to the famous fire that destroyed much of central Chicago and the near north side in 1871.
+Resources poured into the city as it began to rebuild, creating a unique opportunity for building many iconic Chicago skyscrapers, and ushering in the steel-frame “skyscraper era.”

 Whether you’re passing through on your way elsewhere, on a day trip, or visiting from far away — welcome to Chicago!
 Read on to join us for an architectural tour through Chicago history, and learn fun facts about Chicago, and more about the 5 of the most famous Chicago skyscrapers:

 Even if you’re not from Chicago, or even the Midwest, chances are you’re familiar with the Willis Tower (formerly Sears Tower).
 At 1,459 feet and 110 stories, it’s currently the third-tallest building in the world — although when it was completed in 1973, it surpassed the Empire State Building and spent 25 years as world’s tallest!
 Structural engineer Fazlur Rahman Khan’s innovative design uses a structurally and economically efficient layout of 9 separate square “tubes” cluttered in a 3×3 matix to form a square base.